Jean-Emile/ESP8266_Thermostat/README.md

 `$ pio run -t uploadfs`

-### Configuration
+## Configuration
-The thermostat configuration is available is the folder "src/data/config.json"
+The thermostat configuration is available in the folder "src/data/config.json"

 #### Config.json:
 ```json